Site icon Survival Dispatch

 As night pushed on, little sleep was had.
 Either Jay or Dre would get about an hour of sleep, and then wake up from the chill in the air.
 They brought me fire wood as I kept the fire going all night.

 At the same time, I had to make sure it did not get too big and burn down our shelter.
-The noises of the night were all around us, and the boys seemed worried about getting attacked.
+The noises of the night were all around us, and the kids seemed worried about getting attacked.
 I assured them that between our fire, our shelter, and my really big knife that we would be okay.

 Morning could not come soon enough!